-What you should use to condition your furniture comes down to a number of factors.
-We highly recommend calling the manufacturer for their recommendation.
+What you should use to condition your furniture comes down too many factors.
+We highly recommend calling your sales consultant for their recommendation.

 While you’re at it, find out if they recommend any protective products.
 There are various products on the market made to protect color or repel spills.
 Depending on the type of leather, these may serve to extend the leather’s life or protect its appearance.

 Follow all instructions that come with conditioners and protectants for the best results.
 Also, it’s important to take care of the entire surface of your furniture’s upholstery.

 Additionally, well taken care of leather is easier to clean.

 When it comes to cleaning leather, the number one thing you should do is prevent it from being necessary.